White Deer Township gives $100K for new fire rescue truck

 NEW COLUMBIA — White Deer Township supervisors presented their fire department with a $100,000 check to help defray the costs of a new fire rescue truck during their meeting Tuesday.

-Original costs for a new truck increased over $35,000 because of the pandemic, according to Supervisor Carroll Diefenbach, board chairman.
+Original costs for a new truck increased more than $35,000 because of the pandemic, according to Supervisor Carroll Diefenbach, board chairman.

 He explained the chassis for the new fire truck is the main reason behind the cost increase.